dpezto/tree-sitter-gnuplot/README.md

 # tree-sitter-gnuplot
 [![PRs Welcome][prs-badge]](https://makeapullrequest.com)

-A tree-sitter grammar for [gnuplot 5.5](http://gnuplot.info).
+A tree-sitter grammar for [gnuplot](http://gnuplot.info).
 Still a WIP.

 This is the next evolution to my vim plugin [gnuplot.vim](https://github.com/dpezto/gnuplot.vim), I'm hoping this will be more accurate to gnuplot syntax as well as easier to maintain in the long run.